althea-net/rita/README.md

 - Opening a Wireguard tunnel to the exit: done
 - Setting the user traffic route to the exit tunnel: Partially complete, needs ipv6
 - Accepting commands from the user configuration dashboard and applying them: Done
-- Accounts for bandwidth used and required payment: Has known bugs
+- Accounts for bandwidth used and required payment: done
 - Communicates with Babeld to get mesh info: done
 - Communicates with Babeld to detect fraud: in progress
-- Makes payments: Will mostly be contained in the Guac_rs repo
+- Makes payments: done

 ### althea_kernel_interface